 - Host to students from over 40 nations, many of them among the most sought-after in the world for their drive, creativity, and skills

 About the course

 The course teaches concepts, tools and techniques employed in managing projects from their earliest stages of definition and development through to operations and maintenance.
-Such projects are primarily focused on construction in the broadest sense (building, civil engineering and infrastructure), but there is also reference to other areas including aerospace, automotives, electronics, organisational change, pharmaceuticals, software and IT.

 - client organisations in property and construction infrastructure

 - manufacturing, transport, financial, electrical, gas, water, petrochemical, pharmaceutical companies

 - public sector infrastructure client organisations